takko9ei/sacrifice/GDD.md

 - **R6 exit · ending (~40s)**: a sealed exit + the final altar, demanding the `fourthwall` sacrifice; the UI disintegrates, the demo ends.

 One playthrough takes about 5 minutes (7–8 minutes for a first-timer).

+**Post-MVP: the shipped build extends past this R1–R6 flow.** The R1–R6 flow above is still exactly what the first of three chained levels (`Level1.tscn`) plays out — its `fourthwall` altar was originally "the ending" as described here, but now instead advances to a second full level (`Level2.tscn`, introducing `red`/`green` alongside repeats of `gravity`/`blue`/`hud`/the double-slot/`jump`), which in turn advances to a third, larger level (`Level3.tscn`, combining all six concepts including `red`/`green` into one bigger space).
+Only `Level3`'s ending is the literal, final "getting out" moment this section describes; `Level1`'s and `Level2`'s `fourthwall` altars now mean "advance to the next level" instead.
+See `DEV_STATUS.md` §2 for the exact chaining mechanism and §3 for each level's content — this section's per-room narrative (teach → test → threshold → key → breakthrough) was not re-authored room-by-room for `Level2`/`Level3`, only the concept/altar inventory is confirmed.

 ### 5.3 Gate-to-Key Correspondence Table
 | Gate / obstacle | Location | Required sacrifice | Required slots |